fayaz-dev/dcs/mcp/README.md

 pnpm install
 ```

-2. The MCP server is available in two formats:
+2. The MCP server is available in three formats:
    - **TypeScript source**: `mcp/server.ts` (requires tsx)
    - **Compiled JavaScript**: `mcp/server.js` (requires Node.js only)
+   - **Direct executable**: `mcp/server` (standalone executable with shebang)

-3. To compile TypeScript to JavaScript:
+3. To compile TypeScript to JavaScript and create the executable:
 ```bash
 pnpm run mcp:build
 ```

+This command will:
+- Compile TypeScript to JavaScript
+- Make the file executable
+- Create a direct executable at `mcp/server` (without `.js` extension)

 ### Usage